jaredjennings/jaredjennings.github.io-src/content/cyanostracon.rst

 slow going but it's taking shape, based on David Beazley's `curio
 <https://github.com/dabeaz/curio>`_ library.
 It's not hosted anywhere
 yet, but it'll probably go up on GitLab one of these days.

+-- Edited to add: `cyanostracon is on GitLab <https://gitlab.com/jaredjennings/cyanostracon>`_.